JamesLowther/blog/README.md

 My name is James Lowther and welcome to my blog!

-This is a space where I'll post interesting technical projects I'm working on, writeups from security competitions, and any other general musings.
+This is a space where I'll post interesting technical projects I'm working on, write-ups from security competitions, and any other general musings.

 To get you started, here's a cool post: [[Projects/LED Matrix - ISS Tracker|LED Matrix - ISS Tracker]]